SimengSun/CIS530-project/deliverables/final-report.md

 [4] Conneau et. al, **[Supervised Learning of Universal Sentence Representations from Natural Language Inference Data](http://aclweb.org/anthology/D17-1070)** *In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing (EMNLP)*

 ## Acknowledgements

+We took part in regular meetings with out mentor TA Nitish Gupta who helped us with his thoughts on our ideas and giving us possible directions for our extensions to improve our results.

 ## Appendices